 |Pizza, cheese or pepperoni, ½ of 10 inch pie||4.5 to 5.5|

-Sure there are countless varieties of fat-free and reduced-fat products but this fat-free frenzy has a downside.
+Sure, there are countless varieties of fat-free and reduced-fat products but this fat-free frenzy has a downside.
 Too many people think that if a food is fat-free they have a license to eat as much of it as they want.
-Not true.
-Remember that Fat-free doesn’t = calorie-free.
+Not true!
+Remember that fat-free doesn’t mean calorie-free.
 Fat-free foods are usually loaded with sugar and calories, so gorging on them will cause weight gain.

-Fat-free yummys may also starve you of important vitamins and minerals, since many fat-free products are refined which means low in key nutrients.
-Many are also lower in fat-soluble nutrients such as vitamin E, an antioxidant that protects against age-related diseases.
-Research shows that women who switch to a low-fat diet (less than 30 percent fat calories) often fall below their requirement for vitamin E.
+Tasty fat-free treats may also starve you of important vitamins and minerals since many fat-free products are refined which means they are lower in key nutrients.
+Many of these foods are also lower in fat-soluble nutrients such as vitamin E which is an antioxidant that protects against age-related diseases.
+Research shows that women who switch to a low-fat diet (less than 30% fat calories) often fall below their daily requirement for vitamin E.

 To beat the fat-free nutrition blues and retain your youth, make sure you’re getting several servings of fresh fruits and vegetables a day.
-To get your vitamin E, eat plenty of whole grains, and try to use small amounts of vitamin E-rich oils, such as flax or Udo’s oil on foods after they are cooked and on salads.
-If you are buying fat-free foods check food labels for calorie amounts.
-It’s the number of calories consumed (taken in) versus the number of calories burned (out) that will result in a healthy body weight and appearance.
-Simply put: for weight loss, you need to take in fewer calories than you burn.
+To get your vitamin E, eat plenty of whole grains and try to use small amounts of vitamin E-rich oils, such as flax or Udo’s oil on foods after they are cooked and you can also drizzle them on salads.
+If you are buying fat-free foods, make sure to check the food labels for calories and sugar.
+It’s the number of calories consumed (taken in) versus the number of calories burned (going out) that will result in a healthy body weight and improved physical appearance.
+The bottom line for weight loss is that you need to take in fewer calories than you burn.
+Period!